chris-redfield/saborosa/beatemup-dungeon/README.md

 it has begun, which is what makes a fast enemy frightening rather than busy.
 If it reads as unfair, move that number before his damage.

-**⚠️ REACH MUST CLEAR THE STAND-OFF PLUS THE LAST HIT'S KNOCKBACK.** Enemies swing from `enemyStandoffX` (63.4px) and do NOT step in between the hits of a string, and knockback of k moves the player k/6 px.
-So hit 2 must reach 63.4 + k1/6, and hit 3 further again. **No cigarette's does** — see STATE.md;
+**⚠️ REACH MUST CLEAR THE STAND-OFF PLUS THE LAST HIT'S KNOCKBACK — AND YOU MUST ADD THE TARGET'S HALF-WIDTH.** Enemies swing from `enemyStandoffX` (63.4px) and do NOT step in between the hits of a string, and knockback of k moves the player k/6 px.
+But the hit test is edges against half-widths, so a hit lands while the centre gap is under **`reachX + bodyW/2`** — that is `reachX + 26.6`, not `reachX`.
+Forgetting the 26.6 is what once produced a confident (and wrong) claim in STATE.md that no cigarette had ever landed a second hit.

-their strings are animation only past the first punch, and the damage table is fiction.
-The baratas are the corrected example: mid-string knockback 45, reach 104.
+Measured properly: DUDU, CLAUDINHO and ZIDANE land all three. **DIDI and DEDÉ miss their third by 1.7 and 6.2px** — their heavier mid-string knockback (130 and 140 against DUDU's 110) shoves the player out of their own finisher.
+That is **deliberate and liked**; do not "fix" it.

 **⚠️ Every number for both baratas is untested** — extrapolated from the cigarettes, never watched in play.